 Level measurements are carried out in and around the Zackenberg bridge in order to improve both manual and automatic measurements of the water level and thereby to improve the Q/h relation and determination of discharge in the Zackenberg River.

-From 2016 onwards the level measurements before or after the discharge measurements and along with movement of divers are replaced by the range finder.
-The fix points, the bridge's bottom (where the range finder points to), and the sensor position on the bridge should be levelled 3 times throughout the season in order to ensure fix points in the bridge area are not moving and to determine the extract vertical position of the distance sensor on the bridge.
+The distance sensors, the bridge's lower part and the fix points around the bridge should be levelled in relation to each other 3 times per season.
+Once in the beginning (June), once during the midseason (end July to mid-august) and once in the end of the season (September).